medialab/minet/docs/cli.md

 optional arguments:
-  -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output report file.
-By default, the report will be printed to stdout.
+  -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   --lang LANG                 Language (ISO code like "en") of captions to retrieve.
 You can specify several languages by preferred order separated by commas.
 Defaults to "en".